Jacob: In Hebron

 The house of Jacob dwelt in Hebron, in the land of Canaan.
 His flocks were often fed in the pastures of Shechem as well as Dothan.
 Of all the children in his household, he loved Rachel's firstborn son, Joseph, the most.
 Thus Joseph's half brothers were jealous of him and they ridiculed him often.
 Joseph even told his father about all of his half brothers' misdeeds.
 When Joseph was 17 years old, Jacob made a long coat or tunic of many colors for him.
 Seeing this, the half brothers began to hate Joseph.
 Then Joseph began to have dreams that implied that his family would bow down to him.
 When he told his brothers about such dreams, it drove them to conspire against him.
 When Jacob heard of these dreams, he rebuked his son for proposing the idea that the house of Jacob would even bow down to Joseph.
 Yet, he contemplated his son's words about these dreams.

 Sometime afterward, the sons of Jacob by Leah, Bilhah and Zilpah, were feeding his flocks in Shechem.
 Jacob wanted to know how things were doing, so he asked Joseph to go down there and return with a report.
 This was the last time he would ever see his son in Hebron.
-Later that day, the report that Jacob ended up receiving came from Joseph's brothers who brought before him a coat laden with blood.
+Later that day, the report that Jacob ended up receiving came from Joseph's brothers who brought before him a coat laden with blood from a goat.
 Jacob identified the coat as the one he made for Joseph.
-At that moment he cried "It is my son's tunic.
+At that moment he cried, "It is my son's tunic.
 A wild beast has devoured him.
 Without doubt Joseph is torn to pieces."
-He rent his clothes and put sackcloth around his waist mourning for days.
+He tore his clothes and put sackcloth around his waist mourning for days.
 No one from the house of Jacob could comfort him during this time of bereavement.

 The truth was that Joseph's older brothers had turned on him, apprehended him and ultimately sold him into slavery on a caravan headed for Egypt.